-Research over the last couple of decades, though, shows that the endothelium has many important functions including secreting hormones, reacting to pathogens, controlling platelet activation, and regulating vascular tone.[ref]
+However, research over the last couple of decades shows that the endothelium has many vital functions, including secreting hormones, reacting to pathogens, controlling platelet activation, and regulating vascular tone.[ref]

 In other words, it is nothing like a cellophane wrapper – instead, the endothelium runs the show.

 When the endothelium is healthy, such as in younger people, the cells are tightly joined, forming a barrier that LDL-cholesterol cannot cross.